Antonia de Oviedo Schöntal: Beatification process

-to listen to our pleas (say your intentions)...

-Venerable Mother Antonia, intercede for us with the Lord.

-Bicentennial of her birth ( 1822-2022)
+Bicentennial of her birth (1822-2022)

 On March 16, 2022, the Oblate Sisters of the Most Holy Redeemer in the places where they are commemorated the Bicentennial of the birth of Mother Antonia Maria of Mercy.
 It kicked off with the Virtual Bicentennial Jubilee Year Celebration on March 9, 2022, the Feast of St. Joseph, that was attended by over 200 members of the Congregation and the whole Oblate Family all over the world.